Have you observed the frequency with which your pet scratches and licks its body? Have you noticed any abnormal bumps or sores on their skin?

 It occurs when bacteria and moisture become trapped in deep skin folds.

 Lastly, bacterial overgrowth syndrome (BOGS) results from an accumulation of bacteria on the dog’s skin.
-And this leads to greasy patches that are itchy and give off a strong smell.
+This leads to greasy, itchy patches that give off a strong smell.

 Causes of Pyoderma in Dogs

-The most common cause of pyoderma in dogs is bacterial skin infections.
+Bacterial skin infections are the most common cause of pyoderma in dogs.
 These infections occur when the skin’s protective barrier breaks or compromises.

 A specific type of pyoderma takes shape in areas where the skin often contacts other body surfaces.